Skip to main content

 Curriculum and Emphases

-A degree in Aerospace or Mechanical Engineering prepares students to work in a variety of fields involving things that move.
-There are three degree options in the department – check them out here!
+A degree in Aerospace or Mechanical Engineering (AME) prepares students to work in a variety of fields involving things that move.
+There are two degree options in the department – check them out here!

 Aerospace Engineering